-With the establishment of a new American distribution company in late 2004, Gotham AG successfully revitalized the Gotham brand in the US market.
+With the establishment of a new American distribution company (Gotham Audio LLC), Gotham AG successfully revitalized the Gotham brand in the US market.
 For the next 15 years Gotham Audio LLC rejuvenated distribution in North America while strengthening the legacy of professionalism and excellence which it inherited from the original Gotham Audio Corporation.
-Gotham Audio in the US celebrated its 55th anniversary in 2013 and over the next 5 years its products regained a highly favored position among both professionals and audiophiles in North America.
+In recent years, the Gotham brand regained a highly favored position among both professionals and audiophiles in North America.

 Sadly, even the most productive relationships in professional audio often fall victim to changing times and unforeseen circumstances.
 In 1991, Sennheiser abruptly ended a relationshiop between Gotham Audio and Neumann that had flourished for some 36 years.
 Just as suddenly, in November 2018, Gotham AG stopped shipping cable to Gotham Audio LLC, ending a relationship between Lewis Frisch and Gotham that dated back to January 1985.